-3.3 Integration with the Activities
+3.3 Activities for Scrutiny

-I. Claims Review
+3.3.1.
+Claims Review

 Claims data is one of the most efficient sources of information for an efficient and effective medical audit system.
-This section on the claims review process provides a basic introduction to how to establish or improve the claims review process to aid a medical audit system.
+This section on the claims review process provides a basic introduction on establishing or improving the claims review process to aid a medical audit system.
 A variety of measures may be taken when a claim gets flagged.
-The institution with the flagged claim may be put on monitoring, be required to receive relevant training, get warnings, be subject to close review, or even be subject to on-site investigations.
+The healthcare provider with the flagged claim may be monitored, required to receive relevant training, receive warnings, or undergo close review or possibly on-site investigations.

-Claims refer to the request sent from a healthcare provider to a purchaser of care for reimbursement based on services that have been provided to a person eligible for a service covered by the purchaser of care.
+A claim is a request sent from a healthcare provider to a purchaser of care for reimbursement based on services that have been provided to a person eligible for a covered service.
 The claims review process is the steps by a purchaser of care to determine liability (beneficiary and healthcare services) and amount of payment for the healthcare services.
-13)
+14)